piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 This parameter is defined per boundary and must be between 0 and 1.
 A value of 1 means complete energy loss, causing the particle to come to rest upon wall impact, while a value of 0 represents an elastic collision with no energy loss.
 Note that the assumption of perfectly spherical particles with a constant diameter remains valid, even when energy is lost due to deformation.

-### Granular Species Interaction with Background Gas Flow
+### Granular Species Interaction with Background Gas Distribution

 It is also possible to define a background flow field with which the granular species interacts.
 In this way, the dynamics of granular particles in a rarefied gas flow can be simulated using the results of a preceding DSMC simulation.
-The definition of such a background gas flow is described in detail in Chapter {ref}`sec:background-gas`.
+The definition of such a background gas distribution is described in detail in Chapter {ref}`sec:background-gas-distribution`.
+Here, properties of the gas species are generated from the distribution with a fixed sample size of 100, corresponding to 100 gas particles per element.

 ### Verification of One-Way Coupling